WWE News: Huge Steel Cage Match Announced For Upcoming ‘Monday Night Raw’

 — NYCB LIVE (@NYCBLive) October 16, 2019

 At Hell in a Cell, Rollins and Wyatt wrestled to a “No Contest” inside of the cell and that did not sit well with the fans.
-Since that happened, the two have continued to interact with one another as the feud will continue with another match later this month.
+Since that happened, the two have continued to interact with one another, as the feud will continue with another match later this month.

 On Halloween, Rollins and Wyatt will face one another in a “Falls Count Anywhere Match” at Crown Jewel.
 This was expected to be the end of their feud since Wyatt was officially selected for the SmackDown brand during the WWE Superstar Draft earlier this month.